 The purpose of this program is to provide students and early-career pain investigators with the knowledge and skills they need to communicate science effectively to a wide range of pain researchers and to patients and the broader public.

-All content generated by program participants will be published on the Pain Research Forum (www.painresearchforum.org) and RELIEF (relief.news), PRF’s companion site for the public.
-In addition, all participants will receive an honorarium of $300 USD.
+All content generated by program participants will be published on the Pain Research Forum (http://www.painresearchforum.org) and RELIEF (relief.news), PRF’s companion site for the public.

-By participating in the science communications training program, you will:
+By taking part in the PRF Correspondents program, participants will:

 Develop their oral and written communications skills